gogs/docs/en-US/intro/troubleshooting.md

 - Error: `repo.NewRepoContext(fail to set git user.email):`
 - Causes: it happens when Windows users install Git Bash without enabling the `cmd` option
 - Solution: reinstall and enable `cmd` option.

-## Form Validation

-- Error: `Repository/User name contains illegal characters`
-- Causes: in order to prevent unexpected exceptions, your user/repository name will be considered as illegal if they match any of the following rules:
-	- Name equals to any word of `"debug", "raw", "install", "api", "avatar", "user", "org", "help", "stars", "issues", "pulls", "commits", "repo", "template", "admin", "new"`.
-	- Name has suffix `".git", ".keys"`.

 ## Cache